The Judgement of God in History

-The infinite justice of God has its supreme manifestation in two different judgments that await man at the end of his life: the particular judgment, to which every soul is subject at the moment of death, and the universal judgment, to which all men will be subject in body and soul, after the end of the world.
+The infinite justice of God has its supreme manifestation in two different judgements that await man at the end of his life: the particular judgement, to which every soul is subject at the moment of death, and the universal judgement, to which all men will be subject in body and soul, after the end of the world.

 The terror of those in attendance reached its peak.
 Some doctors approached the body and confirmed that he was really dead.
 Amid the general fright and bewilderment, the ecclesiastical authorities decided to postpone the funeral until the following day.

 The next day the funeral ceremony was repeated, but this time when they reached the same question in the rite: “Answer me: how many iniquities and sins do you have…?
 The body sat up under the funeral veil and cried aloud: “By the just judgement of God I have been condemned to hell for ever!”

 Faced with this terrible testimony, the funeral was stopped.
 It was decided that the body should not be buried in the common cemetery.
 On the coffin of the damned man the words were written that he will speak at the moment of the resurrection: Justo Dei judicio accusatus sum; Justo Dei judicio judicatus sum: Justo Dei judicio condemnatus sum.
 The accusation, the condemnation, the sentence – this is what will await the reprobate on the day of the Universal Judgement.

 For this reason, Saint Augustine says in The City of God: “all those who necessarily will die ought not to worry so much about how they will die as about the place where they will be forced to go after death.”
 And this place, we should add, is either heaven or hell.